Approximately 700 vineyards await visitors in Willamette Valley, Ore. // © 2016 John Valls

 Where to Stay

 The variety of accommodations also reflects the range of travelers’ preferences and budgets.
-Clients can choose from dozens of beautiful bed-and-breakfasts in the country; private house rentals on farms and ranches; and or something more luxurious, such as The Allison Inn & Spa.
+Clients can choose from dozens of beautiful bed-and-breakfasts in the country; private house rentals on farms and ranches; or something more luxurious, such as The Allison Inn & Spa.

 Another option is the affordable and fun Vintages Trailer Resort.
 Centrally located in the heart of the Willamette Valley, these decadently refurbished trailers from the ‘40s, ‘50s and ‘60s form their own neighborhood within the 14-acre Willamette Wine Country RV Park.
 Each trailer bestows a lodging experience designed to complement wine tasting, dining and exploration and includes amenities such as hotel-quality linens and towels, flat-screen televisions, use of cruiser bikes to peddle over to the neighboring town of Dayton and a retro clubhouse for hanging out.

 Another distinct accommodation worth noting is the 3rd Street Flats, ranked No. 2 in USA Today’s list of 10 Best Wine Country Hotels in America.
 These reasonably priced flats are located above wineries, notable restaurants and chic boutiques.
 Each fully-appointed apartment is individually designed, and ambiances range from French-country chic to midcentury modern.